Terms & Conditions

 How to Enter

-All submissions to the 2020 Arnold Newman Prize for New Directions in Photographic Portraiture must be submitted through the contest platform Submittable.
-The Call for Entry will open at 10am EST on July 1, 2020 and close at 11:59pm on August 3, 2020.
-No mail in submissions will be accepted.
+All submissions to the Arnold Newman Prize for New Directions in Photographic Portraiture must be submitted through the contest platform Submittable.
+No mail-in submissions will be accepted.
 Please read all terms and conditions before entering.

 WHAT TO SUBMIT